 This course explores the modern world with emphasis on solving everyday problems and poorly designed products/services.
-Including but not limited to usability, usefulness, and emotional impact.
-Students will gain an understanding of basic user centered design and basic persuasive design.
+Including but not limited to usability, usefulness and emotional impact.
+Students will gain an understanding of basic interaction design, user experience design, user centered design and basic persuasive design.